teddy bear Parenting & Family See also:

 Identity Theft: How To Protect Your Child From Identity Theft - This page outlines what child identity theft is, how to detect it, how to protect your child's personal information, and what to do if someone steals your child's identity (2021, Federal Trade Commission).
 For related resources, see CONSUMER INFORMATION: Identity Theft and COMPUTERS & TECHNOLOGY: Protecting Yourself and Your Family.

 local resource Kids Count N.J. - Comprehensive data about child well-being in New Jersey; includes profiles & rankings by county (Advocates for Children of New Jersey, funded by the Annie E. Casey Foundation).
-Kids Count provides an annual databook (PDF) and searchable Kids Count Data Center providing national and state-by-state statistical profiles of child well-being in the U.S. (Annie E. Casey Foundation).
+Kids Count Data Center provides searchable national and state-by-state statistical profiles of child well-being in the U.S. (Annie E. Casey Foundation).
 See also Child Trends Databank (nonprofit, nonpartisan research organization).

 Learning Disabilities Webfinder - Links to selected resources for parents of kids with learning disabilities.
 (South Plainfield Public Library)